PoCInnovation/Workshops/software/13.Rust/README.md

 ### Step 1 - Hello World! in Rust

-> :exclamation: We strongly advise you to use the resources given for this exercise.
+> ❗ We strongly advise you to use the resources given for this exercise.

 For the first exercise, we simply ask you to write `Hello world!` in your terminal when you run your program.